 - The purchase price

 4. California Gun Bill of Sale

-In California, bills of sale are not a legal necessity when transferring firearms.
+In California, a firearm bill of sale is not a legal necessity when selling or buying vehicles.
 As a matter of fact, permits and registration are not required for firearms, rifles, or shotguns, though assault weapons are a notable exception.
 However, even private party sales are still subject to the Dealer’s Record of Sale (DROS) process, and must be completed through a licensed California dealer.
 This process includes providing proof that the buyer is over 21 years of age, and undergoing a 10-day waiting period.

-For your own records, you may provide a bill of sale.
-Though no official form is provided, many examples online ask that you provide the following:
+For your own records, you may provide a gun bill of sale.
+Generally speaking, a firearm bill of sale should include the following:

 - The buyers’ and sellers’ names, contact information, and signatures

 - The make, model, caliper, and serial number

 - The purchase price